brainboxdotcc/DPP/docpages/02_building_a_bot.md

 To build a D++ bot in a repl.it instance, follow these steps.
 These steps are slightly more convoluted than installing D++ into a standard container as we don't have access to root in the conventional way or write access to any files outside of our home directory in a repl.
 This guide sidesteps the issue by locally extracting a libdpp deb file installer, and referencing the local dependencies from the command-line.

-1. Use wget, or the upload button, to get the precompiled x64 release into your repl as a file, e.g. `https://github.com/brainboxdotcc/DPP/releases/download/v10.0.7/libdpp-10.0.7-linux-x64.deb`
+1. Use wget, or the upload button, to get the precompiled x64 release into your repl as a file, e.g. `wget -O libdpp.deb https://dl.dpp.dev/latest`
 2. Extract this deb file using `dpkg`:
 ```
-dpkg -x *.deb .
+dpkg -x libdpp.deb .
 ```
 3. Compile your bot, note that you should be sure to include the `pthread` library explicitly and reference the extracted dpp installation you just put into the repl:
 ```